fl101/awardfares-blog/_posts/2023-10-12-sas-and-skyteam.md

 Launched in 2023, this revamped cabin takes your in-flight experience to the next level, mixing high-tech features with that signature French flair.
 A fully enclosed suite, where a sliding door gives you total privacy and peace, with a lie-flat seat, which turns into a cozy cocoon for restful sleep, complete with a plush duvet and a comfy pillow.

-There's a massive 17.3-inch 4K high-definition touchscreen, while staying connected with super-fast Wi-Fi.
+There's a massive 17.3-inch 4K high-definition touchscreen, and super-fast Wi-Fi onboard.
 Treat your taste buds to a symphony of delicious dishes created by top chefs, paired with a selection of fine wines handpicked by Air France's wine experts.
 Every detail is carefully designed to make your journey one to remember.

 On top of that, Air France's La Première offers an exclusive first-class experience with spacious suites, personalized service, and Michelin-starred dining.
 Air France is set to introduce new La Première cabins in the upcoming months.